Conversion Rate Optimization Stats to Fuel Your Blog Strategy

 Mobile vs Desktop Conversion Rates

-However, mobile traffic is usually higher, making it a critical component of a comprehensive CRO strategy.
+However, mobile traffic is usually higher, so it’s a very important part of a CRO strategy.
 Imagine your online platform as a physical store: desktop is like shoppers coming in a car—they’re likely to buy more and fill the trunk.
 Mobile visitors are like foot traffic; they might buy less, but there are more of them walking by, and each has potential value.

 Blogging Statistics